01 of 09

 Apply a Coat of Flocking Onto a Glue Base

-To work with flocking, work over a sheet of paper or a lightweight cutting board which can be folded to return excess fibers to a container.
+To work with flocking, work over a sheet of paper or a lightweight cutting board that can be folded to return excess fibers to a container.
 With commercially prepared flocking, the type shown is from Stampendous, all the fibers are the same length.
-To apply them to a 3D project, pick up a layer of fibers which have been separated from their clump, (I pick them up with a pair of tweezers) and drop them over the glued area of your project.
+To apply them to a 3D project, pick up a layer of fibers which have been separated from their clump, (we pick them up with a pair of tweezers) and drop them over the glued area of your project.
 Make sure there is a thick layer in place over the glued area.

 Use your finger to gently press the fibers against the surface so the glue will grab.
 Do not move or shift the fibers with your finger.Continue to 5 of 9 below.

 How to Press Flocking Fibers Into Detail Lines on Plastic Models

 The lines on many surfaces you want to flock will get lost if the flocking or glue is too thick.
 To make sure there is an even coating of flocking on a 3D surface, use a stiff, worn artist's brush to gently press the flocking fibers into the glue.
 The brush should be used straight up and down to gently "pounce" the fibers into the glue layer.

 You don't want to use the side of the brush or brush the fibers against the surface of the model or you may push the glue and fiber into uneven layers or push the glue away from some of your model resulting in an uneven flocked coat.

 Once you have "pounced" the fibers into the glue, set your model aside for the glue to dry before you fill in another area.
 Working and handling your piece when the glue is not completely dry can cause your model to end up with bald or thickened areas of fiber.